Will Brandon Bolden Make Patriots’ Roster? Bill Belichick Clearly Loves Him

 Yet Bolden enters Week 3 of the NFL preseason with a reasonably good chance of cracking the Patriots’ final 53-man list for the sixth consecutive year.

 Why?
-Two reasons:
+Two reasons.

 One, Bolden is a core special teamer for the Patriots and has been for years.
 And two, head coach Bill Belichick absolutely loves him.